Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Introduction

-The aforementioned issues necessitate investigation of how the black hole spin angular momentum, i.e., the Kerr parameter $a$, influences the dynamical and the radiative behaviour of the general relativistic transonic accretion at the close vicinity of the event horizon of a rotating black hole.
-The central objective of our work presented in this paper is to investigate what properties of the accretion flow are the principal attributes of the black hole spin at the extreme close proximity of the event horizon of a rotating black hole.
+Our investigation of how the black hole spin angular momentum influences the dynamical and the radiative behaviour of the general relativistic transonic accretion at the close vicinity of the event horizon of a rotating black hole has been motivated by the set of works referred in the previous paragraphs.
+The prime objective of this paper is to investigate what properties of the low angular momentum shocked accretion flow are the principal attributes of the black hole spin in extremely close proximity to the event horizon of a Kerr \citep{Kerr} black hole.

-To accomplish such task, we conduct a detailed and multi-step investigation of the transonic properties of general relativistic axisymmetric hydrodynamic inviscid accretion of low angular momentum as realized on the equatorial plane of the Kerr metric using the Boyer Linsquist \citep{boyer} co-ordinate.
-We begin with a general prescription where we consider a four dimensional stationary axisymmetric manifold with two commuting Killing vector fields and subsequently construct the general relativistic Euler and the continuity equation from the appropriate energy momentum tensor.
-Quite interestingly, we have been able to demonstrate, using certain symmetry arguments, that for the three dimensional submanifold the fluid equations are separable using analytical scheme and the corresponding flow velocity components can completely be determined once the equation of state is specified.
-We thus formulate a general framework for studying the equations for fluid flow in rotating black hole spacetime.
+To accomplish our task, we conduct a detailed and multi-step investigation of the transonic properties of general relativistic axisymmetric hydrodynamic inviscid accretion of low angular momentum as realized on the equatorial plane of the Kerr metric using the Boyer Lindquist \citep{boyer} coordinates.
+We begin with a general prescription where we consider a four dimensional stationary axisymmetric manifold with two commuting Killing vector fields and subsequently construct the general relativistic Euler and the continuity equations from the appropriate energy momentum tensor.
+Quite interestingly, we have been able to demonstrate, using certain symmetry arguments, that for the three dimensional submanifold the fluid equations are separable using analytical scheme and the corresponding flow velocity components can be completely determined once the equation of state is specified.
+We thus formulate a general framework for studying the equations for fluid flow in a rotating black hole spacetime.